halkeye/kubernetes-cifs-volumedriver/README.md

 ## Notes Failures and Known Issues

 For most issues reported until now, the root cause was not related to the driver itself.
 Understanding what's happening at runtime can be challenging.

-Remember to install the dependencies: `jq` and `cifs-utils`.
-These should be installed on every node of the cluster.

 Pay attention to the secret's `type` field, which **MUST** match the volume driver name.
 Otherwise, the secret values will not be passed to the mount script.